MojosBeans100/CI-MS5-loveplants/README.md

 - the same **fonts** (Raleway, Handlee) were used throughout the website, chosen due to their readability and cross-platform capabilities

-- **buttons** adhere to the colour consistency, with white text within a black button, and a hover effect providing the inverse style.
+- **buttons** adhere to the colour consistency, with white text within a black button or vice versa, and a hover effect providing the inverse style.
 Buttons for admin users maintain a teal hue

 - where possible, **images** were kept to the same size and width to height ratio.
 An example outwith this rule is on the product detail page, where it was deemed beneficial to provide a larger image